Research and Development Tax Relief

 Claim Notification Form

-For accounting periods beginning on or after 1 April 2023, a mandatory Claim Notification Form (CNF) must also be submitted to HMRC if
+A mandatory Claim Notification Form (CNF) must be submitted to HMRC if

 If required, the CNF needs to be submitted within six months after the end of the accounting period in question.
-For example, for a company accounting period which runs from 1 January 2024 – 31 December 2024, then the pre notification form needs to be submitted between 1 January 2024 – 30 June 2025.
+For example, for a company accounting period which runs to 31 December, then the pre notification form needs to be submitted by 30 June.

-The CNF includes details such as Company UTR, Senior Internal R&D contact responsible for the claim, a summary of the high-level planned R&D activities.
+The CNF includes details such as the Company UTR, Senior Internal R&D contact responsible for the claim, and a summary of the high-level planned R&D activities.

 Repayments

-From 1 April 2023, Tax Credits will be paid directly to claimants only.
-No nominations will be allowed for an R&D Tax Credit service provider.
+R&D Tax Credits may only be paid directly to claimants.
+No nominations are allowed for an R&D Tax Credit service provider.